alvin-pm-pl/Sentry/README.md

 # You will get the DSN link when you create a new project in Sentry.
 # Example: https://<your_sentry_domain>/<your_project_id>/
 sentry-dsn: "<your sentry dsn link>"

+# Other options that will be passed to Sentry client.
+# Example:
+# sentry-options:
+#   environment: production
+#   release: 1.0.0

+sentry-options: []
 ```

 Done!
 That's it!

 Now stay calm and enjoy the server.

+**It is important that You should create the project as PHP to use this plugin.**

 # Example Error Log